In our previous study, the descendants or Children of Abraham refused to accept Jesus as the Messiah and attempted to stone Him to death.

-The disciples had seen this man as they were leaving the temple area.
-Blind people would often be found near the temple begging.
-That's the only way they could make a living.
+The disciples had seen this man as they were leaving the temple.
+Blind people would often earn their living by begging near the Temp, which was the only way they could earn a living.

-The Jewish teachers often believed suffering and sickness was due to sin; that someone could be made suffer for the sins of one's parents, or even for a sin committed by the mother during the pregnancy.
+Jewish teachers often believed suffering and sickness was due to the sins of one's parents, or grandparents.

-At any rate, this curse, sometimes referred to as Generational Curses, was surely removed by Jesus, and Paul says in (Rom 8:1.) there is now no condemnation.
-If God does not condemned us for our own sins He surely will not condemn us for the sins of others, right?
+Paul says, "there is now no condemnation," (Rom 8:1).
+If God does not condemn us for our own sins, He surely will not condemn us for the sins of others.

 VERSE 4: "We must work the works of him who sent me while it is day; night is coming, when no one can work.
 5As long as I am in the world, I am the light of the world."

-The contrast between day and night appears to be symbolic.
-In that day, for the most part, the only ones who worked after dark were shepherds and watchmen, and jobs that were essential but didn't require the super lighting such as we have today.
+This contrast between day and night appears to be symbolic.
+In that time, the ones who worked after dark were shepherds and watchmen, and jobs that were essential but did not require lighting.

 VERSE 6-7: "Having said these things, he spat on the ground and made mud with the saliva.
 Then he anointed the man’s eyes with the mud 7and said to him, "Go, wash in the pool of Siloam" (which means Sent).
 So he went and washed and came back seeing."